TJBanegas/homelab/README.md

 # Homelab
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-TJ%20Banegas-0077B5?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/tjbanegas)

-A self-hosted homelab running on Proxmox VE, built with two explicit goals: replacing commercial cloud services with privacy-respecting self-hosted alternatives, and developing hands-on infrastructure skills across Linux administration, networking, security hardening, observability, and automation.
+A self-hosted homelab running on Proxmox VE.
+The two main goals are replacing big-tech cloud services with self-hosted alternatives, and building real infrastructure skills I can use professionally.

-This repository documents the infrastructure as code, configuration, and design decisions behind the lab.
-Every decision — including the tradeoffs and the things that broke — is documented here intentionally.
-The troubleshooting and reasoning are as important as the working result.
+Everything here is documented on purpose.
+That includes the design decisions, the tradeoffs, and the stuff that broke.
+The troubleshooting is just as valuable as the end result.

-**Current trajectory:** IT/Systems Administration → Cloud Security / DevSecOps / GRC
+**Career direction:** IT/Systems Administration → Cloud Security / DevSecOps / GRC

 ---